Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 If you’re wondering how to jumpstart weight loss, incorporating more spicy whole foods into your diet can be an excellent place to start.

-One teaspoon of Trader Joe’s sriracha contains 0 calories and less than one gram of net carbs, so it’s keto-approved.
+One teaspoon of Trader Joe’s sriracha contains 0 calories and less than one gram of net carbohydrates, so it’s keto-friendly.
 Most brands of sriracha are made with the same ingredients as the traditional Huy Fong Foods variety, but it’s worth checking the label before purchasing to be sure.

-Any sriracha mayo product that is made with just mayo and sriracha is keto approved!
-These products typically have 90 calories per tablespoon and less than one gram of net carbs.
+Any sriracha with mayo made with only mayo and sriracha is keto-friendly!
+These products typically have 90 calories per tablespoon and less than one gram of net carbohydrates.

 Are Green and Yellow Sriracha Keto?